What is a VPN -Virtual Private Network?

-A Virtual Private Network is a tool used by businesses to allow employees to access resources in the office from remote locations, safely and securely.
-It is an excellent tool for those who have concerns over cloud security.
+A Virtual Private Network is a tool used by businesses seeking ways to allow employees to work remotely.

 How does a Virtual Private Network work?

 Virtual private networks are used to setup a direct connection between your computer and the office by way of a private tunnel over the internet.

 Normally, when you send information over the internet, it is sent as a piece of data called a packet.
 Often, packets are in plain text and can be easily read by anyone or scanned by Big Data.
 Packets also carry your IP address.

 With a virtual private network, your packet is encapsulated inside of another packet to protect what you are transmitting.
 In this way, your sensitive information is better protected than if sent via email or open internet.